jonathan-briceno/go-academy-tech-challenge/README.md

 ### How to use this app

-This app has two endpoints available
+This API has two endpoints available

 ```GET http://localhost:8080/api/hello-world``` where you will get the classic "Hello, World."